Frequently Asked Questions

 Do I need lower-division college credits to attend a degree program at Bergin College of Canine Studies?

-Yes.
-We are an accredited college focused on canine studies only.
-Therefore, students must have the required lower-division units needed to transfer into their desired degree program.
+Yes, students must have the required lower-division units needed to transfer into their desired degree program.
 These courses/units are listed in “Academics” under “Course Requirements.”

 Is tuition the same for in state and out of state students?